 How many resumes were sent to employers that have been unfortunately denied?
 Did you know that the actual problem can sometimes be a lack of necessary buzzwords?
 Let’s imagine: you’re writing a medical resume and its content is very strong and persuasive, but there are hardly any callbacks from any applying company.
 What you should have actually done was using appropriate acronyms, as well as commonly used and relevant keywords, when describing medical assistant skills for resume.
 Don’t make the content too elaborated, keep the language simple so HR managers won’t spend all of their time trying to understand your point.

 Doctors aren’t linguists, obviously, but there’s no reason for you to skip the proofreading part of your resume writing.
 Furthermore, keep it up to proper and simple format – plain and easy-readable fonts, capitalization, and italics (solely for headlines or underlining key points).

 Not Following Instructions

-Sometimes certain employers have certain demands, as they put some instructions to how their applicants’ resumes should look like.
+Sometimes certain employers have certain demands, as they put some instructions on how their applicants’ resumes should look like.
 Not that it’s an obligatory matter, but demands are demands – and if this is what the employer wants to see.
-So help recruiter see it and your chances will rise up automatically!
+So help the recruiter see it and your chances will rise automatically!